(previously known as Acidalia costaria)

 STERRHINAE, GEOMETRIDAE, GEOMETROIDEA

 These caterpillars are a patchy brown, with a wrinkly skin.
-They are missing two pairs of prolegs so walk in a looper fashion.
+They are missing three pairs of prolegs, so walk in a looper fashion.
 If disturbed on their foodplant, they readily drop to the ground.
 It is not clear what they prefer to feed on.
 In captivity they fed on fresh and dead leaves of Eucalyptus mellidora, but did not thrive.

 The pupa is brown.